 10 of 10

-The white or pink flowers of the chelone make a welcome appearance in August and September in the shady garden, when not much else is going on.
+The white or pink flowers of the chelone make a welcome appearance in shady, wet areas during August and September.
 The plants prefer dappled shade to dense shade, which can cause weak stems that flop over.
 Turtleheads appreciate humus-rich mulch in addition to very moist soil.

-Flower gardeners are so familiar with the drumbeat of good drainage for plants that flowers that require opposite conditions seem to be forgotten.
-Yet, there are flowers that thrive in wet soil, whether the situation is a pond margin or a low-lying corner of the landscape that never seems to dry out.
-Whether your soggy spot lies in sun or shade, you can make it a focal point by choosing one or more of these flowering bog garden specimens.
+Whether the damp spot in your yard is a pond margin or a low-lying corner of the landscape, you can make it a focal point by choosing one or more of these flowering bog garden specimens.